William Johnston (Irish politician): Orange and nationalist tributes

-His children's apostasy
+Reaction to his children's apostasy

 Greater notice was given to Johnston's reaction to the conversion of his own daughter to the Roman Church.
 In April 1898, Miss Ada Johnston of Ballykilbeg, who had "been attending Catholic services for some time past", took her first Catholic communion at Patrick's Memorial Church, Downpatrick.
 Despite the expected embarrassment, her father was seen to regularly escort her to her chosen place of worship before proceeding to his own parish church.
+(A few years after his death, Ada returned to the Church of ireland).

 His son Charles, and daughter Georgiana, strayed even further from their father's evangelical Protestant convictions.
 Johnston had hoped that his son would enter the Church of Ireland, but a scholar of Sanskrit, Charles Johnston became a devotee of Madame Blavatsky (whose niece he married) and, with his sister (and with his former school companion, William Butler Yeats), of her syncretic Theosophy.
 The elder Johnston described this as giving him "great pain".
 Johnston's eldest son, Lewis, who was to become Postmaster General of Hong Kong, did follow him into the Orange Order, but was also to express an interest in the esoteric and occult.

+William, his youngest son, was also unpersuaded by Johnston's evangelical Protestantism.
+In 1892, he told his father he would not attend church again as he did not believe in any form of religion.